-Our a3 Asset Risk score is in line with the Macro-Adjusted score and is driven by SCF's low nonperforming loan (NPL) ratio of 2% as of the end of December 2019.
-Our asset risk assessment also incorporates our view that the bank's stock of NPLs could increase levels over the next 12-18 months, but still stay within a range that is commensurate with a strong score of a3.

-We expect, however, that the coronavirus outbreak will have a direct impact on banks' asset quality, and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the broad deterioration in credit quality that it will trigger.
+Our a3 Asset Risk score is in line with the Macro-Adjusted score and is driven by SCF's low nonperforming loan (NPL) ratio of 2.2% as of the end of June 2020.
+Our asset risk assessment also incorporates our view that the bank's stock of NPLs will increase over the next few months as loan repayment moratoriums expire, but still stay within a range that is commensurate with a score of a3.
+We expect, however, that the coronavirus crisis will have a direct impact on banks' asset quality, and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the broad deterioration in credit quality that it will trigger.

-SCF's NPL ratio as of December 2019 remained broadly stable compared with a year earlier, and compares very favourably with the Spanish system average of 4.57% as of the same date.
-The bank's coverage ratio (that is, loan-loss reserves as a percentage of NPLs) was a high 98.4%, above the 60% system average.
+SCF's NPL ratio as of the end of June 2020 remained broadly stable compared with a year earlier and compares very favourably with the Spanish system average of 4.4% as of the same date.
+The bank's coverage ratio (that is, loan-loss reserves as a percentage of NPLs) remained very high at 101.5%, well above the 64.5% system average.